GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-09/index.md

 ### FLEDGE

 [**FLEDGE**](https://developer.chrome.com/docs/privacy-sandbox/fledge/) is an
-initial experiment in enabling remarketing use cases, in other words ads based on user actions on your own site, but without third-party tracking.
+initial experiment in enabling remarketing use cases, showing ads based on the user's previous interactions with the advertiser's site, but without third-party tracking.

 Some key concepts here involve running the ad auction in a restricted on-device worklet and loading the ad in a restricted fenced frame.
 This ensures only a